Newhall Pass: Newhall Pass

 The California Division of Highways decided to replace the tunnel.
 In July 1938, work started to remove the rock above the tunnel to create a four-lane highway.
 The road was first known as Highway 6, then Highway 14, and finally the present-day Sierra Highway.
-The cut for the tunnel is located to the west of today's Highway 14.
+The cut for the tunnel is located to the west of today's Highway 14, and east of Gates King Open Space.

 The pass is named after the local businessman Henry Newhall, whose land holdings formed the basis of the city of Santa Clarita.
 Newhall came to California from Saugus, Massachusetts during the California Gold Rush in 1850.
 Over time he purchased a number of properties in the state, the most significant being the 46460 acre Rancho San Francisco in northern Los Angeles County.
 Within this territory, he granted a right-of-way to Southern Pacific through what is now Newhall Pass, and he also sold them a portion of the land, upon which the company built a town they named after him: Newhall.
 The first station built on the line he named for his hometown, Saugus.
 After his death in 1882 his family incorporated the Newhall Land and Farming Company.

 Newhall Pass remains a main traffic route, as the Newhall Pass interchange of Interstate 5 (Golden State Freeway) and State Route 14 (Antelope Valley Freeway), as well as Sierra Highway, Foothill Boulevard, and San Fernando Road travel through the pass.
-The Sierra Highway crossing was once the Newhall Tunnel, built by Los Angeles County in 1910 to replace Beale's Cut.